This year, our Rosa Rugosa bushes kicked out an incredible number of these gorgeous globs of reddish-orange happiness.

 Next step: process.
 Rose hips are funny little beings.
 They have these giant sepals that create a stiff crown at one end, and the other end is where the spikes begin.
 Both of these have to be removed before you can proceed.

+Here are the rose hips floating in rinse water after I sliced off the crowns.
 Next step: seeds.
 Not just a few seeds, either.
 Copious amounts of furry, nasty, inedible and irritating seeds.

 Many sources direct you to cut each rose hip open and manually scrape them all out.
 But that would literally take you all day for 8 cups of fruit.